Trauma-Grief Component Therapy for Adolescents (TGCT-A)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The current study evaluated the effectiveness of the Trauma/Grief-Focused Group Treatment program [now called Trauma-Grief Component Therapy for Adolescents (TGCT-A)] on adolescents exposed to the 1988 earthquake in Armenia.
-Students in two of the schools received trauma/grief-focused brief psychotherapy (N=35), while students at the other two schools were not treated with psychotherapy (N=29).
-Measures utilized include the Child Posttraumatic Stress Disorder (PTSD) Reaction Index and Depression Self-Rating Scale (DSRS).
-Results indicate participants receiving Trauma/Grief-Focused Group Treatment alleviated posttraumatic stress symptoms and prevented the worsening of depressive symptoms.
-In contrast, those who were not treated with Trauma/Grief-Focused Group Treatment had a worsening course of both posttraumatic stress and depressive symptoms.
-Of special note, students who received treatment had been experiencing chronic posttraumatic stress symptoms before initiation of therapy.
-Further, the benefits of treatment did not appear to be transient and were still in evidence 18 months after intervention ended.
-Limitations include lack of randomization, small sample size, and reliance on self-reported measures.
+The purpose of the study was to evaluate the effectiveness of the Trauma/Grief-Focused Group Treatment program [now called Trauma-Grief Component Therapy for Adolescents (TGCT-A)] on adolescents exposed to the 1988 earthquake in Armenia.
+Participants were students in two schools receiving trauma/grief-focused brief psychotherapy and students at two schools who were not treated with psychotherapy.
+Measures utilized include the Child Posttraumatic Stress Disorder (PTSD) Reaction Index and the Depression Self-Rating Scale (DSRS).
+Results indicate that the severity of posttraumatic stress symptoms significantly decreased among participants receiving TGCT-A, while severity of these symptoms increased significantly among the subjects not treated with psychotherapy.
+There was no change in severity of depressive symptoms in the TGCT-A group, while depressive symptoms among subjects not treated with psychotherapy significantly worsened over time.
+Limitations include the lack of randomization, small sample size, and reliance on self-reported measures.

 Length of controlled postintervention follow-up: 18 months.